-The magnesium-alloy body inspires confidence in amateurs and professionals alike and feels reassuringly solid in-hand.
+The magnesium-alloy body inspires confidence in amateurs and professionals alike and feels reassuringly solid in hand.
 Though it has a serious pedigree the camera has also taken on some fun new features.
-The dial on the front of the camera allows the user to change between the camera’s different colour and creative options, including monochrome or art filters.
-The monochrome profile control means users can capture black and white imagery in camera with more control and the colour profile control means creative ideas can be realised with greater ease by adjusting the saturation of 12 different colours to 11 different levels.
+The dial on the front of the camera allows the user to change between the camera’s different colours and creative options, including monochrome or art filters.
+The monochrome profile control means users can capture black and white imagery in-camera with more control and the colour profile control means creative ideas can be realised with greater ease by adjusting the saturation of 12 different colours to 11 different levels.

 The camera also has a feature dubbed High Res Shot Mode by which the camera uses 8 images from the 20MP sensor to create one 50MP image.
 It does this by making sub-pixel sized shifts to the position of the sensor using the image stabilization system and shooting several images in rapid succession in a technique called oversampling.
 Medium format quality images are not to be expected and in order to take advantage of High Res Shot Mode shooters will need a tripod and an absolutely static subject but it provides a compelling feature nonetheless.

 To top it all off the PEN F has all the mod cons a photographer can expect from a digital camera in 2017.
 WiFi connectivity allows the camera to be connected to a tablet or mobile device via the Olympus photo-sharing app O.I.Share.
 The app makes it possible to control the camera settings and shutter remotely, it also includes some basic photo editing features.

 ...refined performance that can be drawn from the hip...